ghazalbigdeli/Habit-Bear/README.md

 # Habit Bear
-Simple habit tracking webpage application with a cute incentive program.
+Simple habit tracking webpage application with a cute incentive program. <br />
-Uses browser's local storage to save the state of webpage for continous use. <br />
+Uses browser's local storage to save the state of webpage for continous use.
-Script.js contains the functionality of the app.

 ## Try It

 1. Download the files as a .zip
-2. Run main.html
+2. Open main.html

 ## To-Do